 The Nuclear Navy is a term coined to describe vessels powered by nuclear reactors.
 Incorporating nuclear energy to naval vessels revolutionized naval warfare.
 The general idea of nuclear ships was that they would not have to make regular stops for fuel like conventional vessels, making them only limited by supplies and crew endurance.
 The Navy recognized the benefits of nuclear energy for propulsion purposes and began research.
 From its humble beginnings, the Navy has produced many of the world’s first nuclear propelled vessels, from aircraft carriers to submarines.

 After the success of Nautilus, research into nuclear powered surface vessels began.
-Construction began in 1954 on the first nuclear powered aircraft carrier, USS Enterprise (CVN-65), and the ship was commissioned 25 November 1961.
-Enterprise would go on to complete 25 deployments during her 51 years of service.
+Construction began in 1954 on the first nuclear-powered aircraft carrier, USS Enterprise (CVN-65), and the ship was commissioned 25 November 1961.
+Enterprise would go on to complete 25 deployments during its 51 years of service.
 Today, all submarines and aircraft carriers are powered by nuclear propulsion.
 The Naval Nuclear Power Training Command in Goose Creek, South Carolina, trains today’s nuclear operators.

 The deputy director of the Naval Nuclear Propulsion Program, Chuck Taylor, discusses his perspective on the significance of the 75th anniversary of naval reactors and the lasting impact of Admiral Hyman G. Rickover.